 During gaming sessions, any advantages provided by DDR5 diminish.
 We got scores that did not separate the platform that much.

 Before coming to the final conclusion, let’s take a look at the prices these memory modules are going for.
-You can buy the DDR4 3200 Mhz variants for around 130 dollars, while the 3600 MHz goes for a hundred bucks.
-The DDR5 RAM goes for upwards of 150 dollars.
-If you opt for the RGB one, it will cost closer to 200 dollars.
+You can buy the DDR4 3200 Mhz variants for around 70 dollars, while the 3600 MHz can be had for under hundred bucks.

 For gaming, you are better off removing bottlenecks from your system than spending a price premium for DDR5.
 For example, allocate the budget towards your graphics card than spending extra bucks on RAM.